Moe94n/excel-ai-assistant/README.md

 4. Select your preferred model from the dropdown
 5. Process your data with complete privacy - nothing leaves your computer!

+### New Features

+#### Column Context Understanding
+The application can now use data from other columns as context when processing a cell:

+1. When running a transformation, you'll be prompted to select context columns
+2. Select any columns that provide relevant context for the AI
+3. The AI will consider this additional context when processing each cell, resulting in more intelligent transformations

+#### Auto-Save Functionality
+Enable auto-save to automatically apply changes to the source file:

+1. Before running a transformation, check the "Auto-save after batch processing" box
+2. When batch processing completes, changes will be saved directly to the file
+3. The application will refresh to show the latest saved data
+4. Even when canceling mid-process, completed changes will be saved if auto-save is enabled

+#### Improved Data View
+The data view now includes:

+1. Row numbers for easy reference
+2. Total row count display in the header
+3. Better error handling and UI feedback
+4. Improved resilience to processing interruptions

 ## Configuration

 Access settings through Edit > Preferences to configure: